stackhpc/ansible-slurm-appliance/docs/networks.md

 In some multiple network configurations it may be necessary to manage default routes rather than them being automatically created from a subnet gateway.
-This can be done using the tofu variable `gateway_ip` which can be set for the cluster and/or overriden on the compute and login groups.
+This can be done using the tofu variable `gateway_ip` which can be set for the cluster and/or overridden on the compute and login groups.
 If this is set:

 - a default route via that address will be created on the appropriate interface during boot if it does not exist